outl1ne/nova-permissions/README.md

     }
 ```

-You can assign Users to Roles from the Role resource, however if you want to assign Roles from your User resource you will need to add an additional relationship ...
+You can assign Users to Roles from the Role resource, however if you want to assign Roles from your User resource you will need to add an additional relationship.

 ```php
 // app/Nova/User.php